-For quotations, the total value is the estimated value or reasonably anticipated value of the goods, services or works to be procured.
+For quotations, the total value is the estimated value or reasonably anticipated value of the goods, services or works over the lifetime of the contract to be procured.

 The annual cumulative expenditure against all suppliers, contractors and consultants is audited annually by the Procurement Department to determine whether tendering of the goods/services/works is required.